qkzk/fm/development.md

 - [ ] BUG: resize change dual / preview
   - [ ] large main window.
 Set dual.
 Resize to smaller window.
 Single.
 Resize to large, Still single.
 It should be dual again.
 - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess
-- [ ] visual like ranger V: it should be easier to flag a lot of files...
-"Flag mode" navigate, every file selected is flagged.
 - [ ] store 4 windows in display to modify instead of recreating
 - [ ] eza / ranger colors for normal files
 - [ ] use readelf for ELF file